[July 24, 2013- Orange County, CA]

 The defendant EMTs arrived at Mission.
 They met with the nurse in charge who discussed Brett’s condition in detail.
 She also provided the EMTs with Brett’s medical chart and 5150 documents.
 The EMTs were told Brett reported hearing evil voices and also having suicidal thoughts of jumping off a bridge.
 Despite the fact that Brett was now calm and cooperative, the EMT’s were advised that Brett continued to be at risk of harming himself.
 Because of his condition, both EMTs were placed on express written notice via a checked box on the 5150 documents that Brett was in danger of harming himself.

 The EMT’s then went to Brett’s hospital room and found him calm and cooperative.
 At their request, Brett stood up, walked over and sat in the ambulance gurney in a semi Fowler’s position (reclined position).
 Brett was taken outside to the ambulance and loaded without incident.
-Once inside the ambulance, one of the defendant EMTs applied quick release soft wrist restraints on each of the Brett’s wrists (Issue #1- restraints should have been applied in hospital room under a controlled environment, not in back of cramped ambulance with EMT unable to reach over and attempt to connect the restraint to the gurney pushed up close to the side wall– not tied correctly).
+Once inside the ambulance, one of the defendant EMTs applied quick release soft wrist restraints on each of the Brett’s wrists (Issue #1- restraints should have been applied in the hospital room under a controlled environment, not in back of cramped ambulance with the EMT unable to reach over and properly connect and check the restraint tied to the gurney — not tied correctly).

 After about 10-15 minutes, the Brett asked the EMT who was in the back watching him to move behind him.
 The EMT complied and moved to the airway seat behind Brett.
 At all times, Brett was still in the raised Fowler’s position.
 His body and soft restraints were now blocked from the view of EMT.
 (Issue #2- EMT should not have moved from the position that allowed him a full view of the patient and restraints.
 Company policy and expert testimony indicated the EMT should have remained sitting on the side bench).

-According to EMT riding in the back, about 5 minutes later he observed Brett sit up and slide his feet off of the gurney.
+According to EMT riding in the back, a few minutes later he observed Brett sit up and slide his feet off of the gurney.
 After a brief struggle, Brett exited the almost stopped Pacific Ambulance and ran across 7 lanes of the 5 Freeway near the connection with the 55 Freeway.

 Brett was eventually grabbed by off-duty Orange County Sheriff Deputy (the Weiner family thanks this deputy for trying to help).
 During trial, the deputy testified Brett told him he “needed to get back over there” pointing to where the ambulance was.
 After 3-5 minutes, Brett pulled away from the deputy and without looking, stepped on to the freeway and was immediately struck and killed by an oncoming vehicle.